 molar pregnancies lead to gestational

-growing after molar pregnancy is removed.
+growing after the molar pregnancy is removed.

 In a few cases, trophoblastic disease turns into cancer.